nhsd-exeter/dos-tasks/README.md

 ## Development

 - Describe how to
-  - Connect to a local database
+  - Connect to a local database - not relevant
   - Interact with mock components
   - Switch each individual component to the dev mode
 - Code formatting